Drzhivago264/Inference_Portal/README.md

     sudo systemctl enable postgresql

 You also need to install NPM and Node.js for the frontend.
+    #I do not use Node in this project, but we still need install it for npm
     sudo apt install nodejs
     sudo apt install npm
     npm init -y